 1. UW–Madison campus/physical environment is used as an unidentifiable, non-specific backdrop for film or photography.

 2. UW–Madison campus/physical environment is identifiable, but the film or photography is news or research-related.
+Special rules apply when filming events on campus, so filming may not be allowable in certain circumstances.

 3. UW–Madison student film/video/photography projects created in the fulfillment of academic requirements.